Safety in parks and forests

 - Be sun-smart.
 Wear a hat, shirt and sunscreen, even on overcast days, to avoid sunburn.
 Drink frequently to avoid dehydration.

 - Think before you drink.
 Even mountain streams can be contaminated by Giardia and other organisms that cause diarrhoea.
-Take your own supply of water if possible.
+Take your own water supply if possible.
 If you must use water from creeks or lakes, boil it for at least five minutes, filter it or treat it chemically before you drink it.
+Never assume tap water in parks is safe to drink.

 - Take care of your property and personal safety.
 Thefts and assaults can occur in parks and forests as well as in cities.
-Limit the valuables you take with you, do not leave valuables in parked cars, and lock your car when you leave it.
-It is advisable to walk in a group or within sight of a group rather than alone.
+Carry few valuables when visiting, leave no valuables in parked cars, and lock your car when you leave it.
+Never walk alone.
+Walk in a group or within sight of people.

-- Consider taking a satellite phone to areas that do not have mobile phone coverage.
+- Consider taking a satellite phone to areas without mobile phone coverage.